folio-org/docs/content/en/docs/Access/Requests/requests.md

 * Item level request - you will see the barcode of the requested item.
 * Title level recall - you will see the barcode of the item that was recalled.
 Note that if the item is returned and it could fill a request that is higher in the queue, it will fill that request, not the request that triggered the recall.
 * Title level hold request - the **Item barcode** column will be empty.

-If there are requests in the queue that have a status of **Closed - pickup expired**, the queue numbers may be incorrect because the closed request is no longer visible.
-This is a known issue that is planned to be fixed in Nolana.

 ### Canceling a title level request